kamcio96/SpongeDocs/source/contributing/index.rst

 least basic knowledge of the `Sponge API <https://github.com/spongepowered/SpongeAPI>`_ and its `structure <https://jd.spongepowered.org>`_ is strongly advised before attempting to help out with:

-* adding functionality to the API
+* adding functionality to the API (:doc:`implementation/pr`)
-* implementing advanced API functionality on the implementations
+* implementing advanced API functionality in the implementations
-* :doc:`implementation/pr`

 Contents
 ========